seed-labs/seed-emulator/README.md

 - Class Name: `Base`
 - Depende: None
-- Description: The base layer, as the name suggested, provides the base of simulation.
+- Description: The base layer, as the name suggested, provides the base of emulation.
 This layer can only be used to create Autonomous Systems and Internet Exchanges.

 ```python
 base = Base()